 I offer an free 30-minute no obligation meeting

 I feel that it's really important for you to feel comfortable with me as your choice of counsellor.
 With this in mind I offer an initial 30-minute face-to-face meeting to see how it might feel for us to work together, for you to come to my therapy room and ask any questions you may have, and to explore your hopes for therapy.

 Ongoing counselling costs £45 per session, each session is 50 minutes long

 - I offer both short and long-term counselling

 - Concessions are available (including a reduced £35 rate for student counsellors)

-- Payment can be made by bank transfer, PayPal or in cash
+- Payment can be made by bank transfer, via PayPal or in cash

-I have a private practice at The Therapy Room, 21, St Cuthberts Street, in the centre of Bedford where I work from on Mondays, Tuesdays and Wednesdays (including evenings) and Saturday mornings.
-Currently I am working from home and offering telephone and online video counselling sessions via Zoom instead of face-to-face meetings.
+I have a private practice at The Therapy Room, 21 St Cuthbert's Street, in the centre of Bedford where I work from on Mondays, Tuesdays Wednesdays (including some evenings) and Thursday and Saturday mornings.